-Complete Monster: The antagonists are largely cursed, have sympathetic reasons or both, but Superior Saturday is an out-and-out monster.
+- Complete Monster: The antagonists are largely cursed, have sympathetic reasons or both, but Superior Saturday is an out-and-out monster.
 Her method of disciplining subordinates is to turn them inside out and turn their blood into glass, essentially making them an organ jar.
-Since her subordinates are immortal, this is a Fate Worse than Death for however long it's in effect.
+Since her subordinates are immortal, this is a Fate Worse Than Death for however long it's in effect.
 She's practically the Big Bad herself, being behind most schemes since the beginning of the series, including releasing a mind control virus, attempting to nuke a town, throwing a man into Nothing to be dissolved and blaming his brother, and more.
-What do all of her schemes focus on, you ask?
 She wants to be the woman in charge.
 She wants the Incomparable Gardens.
 She should have been favored during the creation of the Universe, not Sunday.
-That's it.
-It speaks volumes that her supervisor kills her and no one views it as his own Moral Event Horizon moment—especially because said supervisor is the man she tossed into oblivion.

 - Crowning Music of Awesome: Arthurs's song in Grim Tuesday, which won him the Second Key.
 And it was just a song he made on a xylophone when he was a kid.